AlisonWWWong/my-academic-profile/_pages/about.md

 News
 ======
+**2024**
+* ***Paper accepted by IEEE Transaction on Artificial Intelligence:*** Optimizing Neural Network Training: A Markov Chain Approach for Resource Conservation, the second author (tutor is the first one), JCR Q1, IF: 7.25
 **2023**
 * ***Paper accepted by IEEE Internet of Things Journal:*** Transferability of Adversarial Attacks on Tiny Deep Learning Models for IoT Unmanned Aerial Vehicles, the second author (tutor is the first one), JCR Q1, Top, CCF-C, IF: 10.6